PauBaguer/asterix-visualizer/README.md

 ```

 </details>
-  Type class that marks a template for the information related with a Plane.
+ <p align="justify"> Type class that marks a template for the information related with a Plane.
 This template is used for keeping track of the different planes during simulation.
-A derivative of this interface is also used holding SMR, MLAT and ADS-B information.
+A derivative of this interface is also used holding SMR, MLAT and ADS-B information.<br>
-  Messages are discriminated by track number or target address depending on application.
+  Messages are discriminated by track number or target address depending on application.</p>
 </details>
 <details>
   <summary><h3><img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="25"> Eurocae ED-117 Parameters</h3></summary>